Biblical apocrypha: Gutenberg Bible

 This famous edition of the Vulgate was published in 1455.
 Like the manuscripts on which it was based, the Gutenberg Bible lacks a specific Apocrypha section.
-Its Old Testament includes the books that Jerome considered apocryphal and those Clement VIII later moved to the appendix.
+Its Old Testament includes the books that Jerome considered apocryphal and those Pope Clement VIII later moved to the appendix.
 The Prayer of Manasseh is located after the Books of Chronicles, 3 and 4 Esdras follow 2 Esdras (Nehemiah), and Prayer of Solomon follows Ecclesiasticus.

 Luther Bible

 Martin Luther translated the Bible into German during the early part of the 16th century, first releasing a complete Bible in 1534.
-His Bible was the first major edition to have a separate section called Apocrypha.
+His bible was the first major edition to have a separate section called an apocrypha.
 Books and portions of books not found in the Masoretic Text of Judaism were moved out of the body of the Old Testament to this section.
 Luther placed these books between the Old and New Testaments.
 For this reason, these works are sometimes known as inter-testamental books.
 The books 1 and 2 Esdras were omitted entirely.
 Luther was making a polemical point about the canonicity of these books.
-As an authority for this division, he cited St. Jerome, who in the early 5th century distinguished the Hebrew and Greek Old Testaments, stating that books not found in the Hebrew were not received as canonical.
-Although his statement was controversial in his day, Jerome was later titled a Doctor of the Church and his authority was also cited in the Anglican statement in 1571 of the Thirty-Nine Articles.
+As an authority for this division, he cited Jerome, who in the early 5th century distinguished the Hebrew Bible and Septuagint, stating that books not found in Hebrew were not received as canonical.

+Although his statement was controversial in his day, Jerome was later titled a Doctor of the Church and his authority was also cited in the Anglican statement in 1571 of the Thirty-nine Articles.

 Luther also expressed some doubts about the canonicity of four New Testament books, although he never called them apocrypha: the Epistle to the Hebrews, the Epistles of James and Jude, and the Revelation to John.
 He did not put them in a separately named section, but he did move them to the end of his New Testament.